FormulaCode: Evaluating Agentic Optimization on Large Codebases: Related Work

 \textbf{Optimization Benchmarks.} There are prior benchmarks for efficient code synthesis on function and file-level tasks.
 COFFE~\citep{peng2025coffe} samples tasks from HumanEval, MBPP, CodeContests, and APPS~\citep{chen2021evaluating, austin2021program,hendrycks2021measuring} and auto-generates stress tests while ECCO~\citep{waghjale2024ecco} curates a function and file-level efficient synthesis dataset from IBM CodeNet \citep{puri2021codenet} with data-mined test cases.

 Recent repository-level benchmarks like GSO-Bench \citep{shetty2025gsochallengingsoftwareoptimization} and SWEfficiency \citep{ma2025swefficiencylanguagemodelsoptimize} also study LLM agents' ability to optimize code.
-However, these benchmarks only optimize for a single target function at a time. \citep{he2025sweperflanguagemodelsoptimize} don't test correctness.
-In contrast, \fc focuses on: (1) using community-maintained benchmarks specifically designed to profile performance inefficiencies instead of using hand-curated stress tests, (2) benchmarking on repository-level codebases, which better capture the natural challenges with real-world code optimization, and (3) presenting multiple workloads that can compete with one another to assess the holistic optimization ability of agents.
+However, these benchmarks only optimize for a single target function at a time.
+SWE-Perf~\citep{he2025sweperflanguagemodelsoptimize} is a closely related concurrent benchmark comprising 140 instances derived from performance-improving PRs across 9 Python repositories, measuring performance improvement via unit test runtime. \fc differs in scale (\fcsize tasks from \numFinalRepos repositories), evaluation signal ($\sim$\avgWorkloadsPerProblem dedicated performance workloads per task vs.\ unit test timing as a proxy), and contamination resistance (live monthly updates).
+In contrast to all prior optimization benchmarks, \fc focuses on: (1) using community-maintained benchmarks specifically designed to profile performance inefficiencies instead of using hand-curated stress tests or unit test timing, (2) benchmarking on repository-level codebases, which better capture the natural challenges with real-world code optimization, and (3) presenting multiple workloads that can compete with one another to assess the holistic optimization ability of agents.